eleloya23/Learn-C-The-Hard-Way/Ex17/README.md

 **Fifth Step**.
 The last step consists in reading and closing the database.
 To read the database, you'll need to mix code from the write and create function [[7]](https://github.com/eleloya/Learn-C-The-Hard-Way/commit/d1b6454935da2ab3b50e3bf9f1dd7cee148abd53).
 There's a lot of dynamic memory being used, so it's important to make sure to free those resources at the end [[8]](https://github.com/eleloya/Learn-C-The-Hard-Way/commit/9d7ee17a84d3c85a89abd3ed2598bc31516d0f48).

-### Add some more fields to the Address and make them searchable.
+### Add more operations you can do on the database, like find.
 [[Solution Code]](ex17_e3.c)

 Here is my crude but easy solution: